ToadNetwork/Docs/guides/how-to-provide-liquidity.md

 ![Connect wallet to Dapp](https://github.com/ToadNetwork/Docs/blob/main/docs/\_media/howtos/AddingLiquidity13\_connectWallet.png?raw=true)

-* Once you have choosen the right farm, you will have to approve it on the DAPP so that you can deposit your LP tokens.
+* Once you have chosen the right farm, you will have to approve it on the DAPP so that you can deposit your LP tokens.

 ![Approve Farm](https://github.com/ToadNetwork/Docs/blob/main/docs/\_media/howtos/PadSwapAddingLiquidity18\_navigateToChoosenFarm.png?raw=true)